mui/mui-x/docs/data/tree-view/simple-tree-view/expansion/expansion.md

 Learn more about the _Controlled and uncontrolled_ pattern in the [React documentation](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
 :::

-## Track node expansion change
+## Track item expansion change

-Use the `onNodeExpansionToggle` prop to trigger an action upon a node being expanded.
+Use the `onItemExpansionToggle` prop to trigger an action upon a item being expanded.

-{{"demo": "TrackNodeExpansionToggle.js"}}
+{{"demo": "TrackItemExpansionToggle.js"}}